Army vs. Ball State NCAA Football Odds, Plays and Insights | October 2, 2021

 Ball State Stats and Trends

-- The Cardinals have been underdogs by 7.5 points or more one time this season and have not covered the spread once.
+- This year, the Cardinals are winless ATS when entering a game as an underdog of 9 points or more.

-- Ball State's games this year have gone over the total in one out of three opportunities (33.3%).
+- Ball State's games this year have hit the over on one of three set point totals (33.3%).

-- The Cardinals score 17.0 points per game, comparable to the 19.0 the Black Knights allow.

-- When Ball State piles up more than 277.8 yards, the team is 0-2 against the spread and 1-2 overall.
+- When Ball State picks up more than 277.8 yards, the team is 0-2 against the spread and 1-2 overall.

-- This year the Cardinals have turned the ball over seven times, two more than the Black Knights' takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.